ekmixon/congress-maps/README.md

 #### Usage:

 Use the files in the `example` directory as the basis for making a web map with functionality to focus on specific states or districts.
-To use this example web map, you'll need to change out my map style and default access token for your own.
-In the `index.html` file, replace my Mapbox default access token on line 75 and my map style URL on line 79 with your own.
+To use this example web map, you'll need to edit `index.html` and insert your default public access token and the style URL and tileset ID from Mapbox.

 After following the steps above, `index.html` will be a full page web map of U.S. Congressional districts.
 Host this file and the two supporting scripts (`states.js`, `bboxes.js`) on your website.
 If you don't want the interactive menu on your map, search through `index.html` and remove all sections of code that immediately follow the `INTERACTIVE MENU` line comment labels.